thinnect/node-apps/INSTALL.md

 - Click `Install by Device`
 - Choose the `SLWSTK6000B` Mighty Gecko Kit and click Next **twice**
 - Make sure at least `Flex SDK 2.5.5` is selected and click Next\
-  (It should be ok to use newer versions as well, though the SILABS_SDK path may need adjustment)
+  (It should be ok to use newer versions as well, though the SILABS_SDKDIR path may need adjustment)
 - Accept licenses, click Finish, wait for completion and exit
 - Add the path to commander to path - edit `~/.profile` and add:\
   `export PATH=$PATH:~/SimplicityStudio_v4/developer/adapter_packs/commander`

-Makefiles require that the SILABS_SDK variable point to the SimplicityStudio_v4/developer/sdks/gecko_sdk_suite/v2.5 directory, so take note of where SimplicityStudio_v4 ended up, if you followed the steps above, then it should be stored at /home/user/SimplicityStudio_v4, which is the default for SILABS_SDK in the Makefiles.
+Makefiles require that the SILABS_SDKDIR variable point to the SimplicityStudio_v4/developer/sdks/gecko_sdk_suite/v2.5 directory, so take note of where SimplicityStudio_v4 ended up, if you followed the steps above, then it should be stored at /home/user/SimplicityStudio_v4, which is the default for SILABS_SDKDIR in the Makefiles.

 # OpenOCD